PureStake/moonbeam-docs-cn/networks/moonriver.md

 ## 初始配置 {: #initial-configurations }

 Moonriver is scheduled to follow a [5-phase launch process](https://moonbeam.network/networks/moonriver/launch/).
-Currently, Moonriver is in Phase 1 of the launch process and has the following configurations:
+Currently, Moonriver is in Phase 3 of the launch process and has the following configurations:

 - Runs as a parachain connected to the Kusama relay chain
-- Has an active set of {{ networks.moonriver.staking.max_collators }} collators, all hosted by PureStake on behalf of the Moonbeam Foundation.
-There is an initial collator election during Phase 1 to expand the collator set to parties outside of the Moonbeam team
+- Has an active set of {{ networks.moonriver.staking.max_collators }} collators
 - There are two RPC endpoints (hosted by PureStake).
 People can run full nodes to access their own private RPC endpoints

 ![Moonriver Diagram](/images/moonriver/moonriver-diagram.png)